guerzon/vaultwarden/README.md

 ## Notes

-I initially built this Helm chart for the purposes of learning Helm chart development, brush on my my Kubernetes skills, and in general, learn how to better manage application releases in Kubernetes.
+I initially built this Helm chart for the purposes of learning Helm chart development, brush up on my Kubernetes skills, and in general, learn how to better manage application releases in Kubernetes.

 Thus, I have to mention that this chart has to be tested more thoroughly before it is used in a production environment.

-Nevertheless, if you find any issues while using this chart, or have any suggestions, feel free to [submit an issue](https://github.com/guerzon/vaultwarden/issues/new).
+Nevertheless, if you find any issues while using this chart, or have any suggestions, I would appreciate it if you would [submit an issue](https://github.com/guerzon/vaultwarden/issues/new).

 ### Todo